arond3v/arond3v/README.md

-## Hi there! 👋
+## Hey there 👋
-#### I'm **Ronald**, an engineer with a passion for exploring the intersection of technology and creativity.
-My interests include:
+#### I'm **Ronald**, an engineer interested in:

-🤖 AI and machine learning
+- Artificial Intelligence and Machine Learning

-🎮 Game development
+- Game Development

-⬇️ Low-level programming
+- Low-level Programming

-🤖 Robotics and automation
+- Automation and Robotics
+- Electronics

-🏆 Competitive programming
+- Competitive Programming

-I love to experiment with new tools and techniques, and I'm always looking for ways to improve my skills and learn from others.
-Check out my GitHub profile to see some of my projects and contributions, and feel free to reach out if you have any questions or ideas for collaboration.
-Let's build something amazing together!
+I am always looking for new challenges to improve my skills and create innovative solutions.
+Feel free to check out some of my projects to see the kind of work I enjoy doing and what I'm capable of.
+Let's connect and work on something great together!
 <!--
 **arond3v/arond3v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.